 |Students are required to complete two of the following units:|

 |International Business Law|

 |International Commercial Arbitration|

-To assist candidates with selection of taxation law unit options, please consult Planning Your Tax Study
+To assist candidates with selection of taxation law unit options, please consult with the Taxation Program Co-ordinator.

 The Sydney Law School has a long history of research and scholarship in international law.
-A number of prominent international lawyers have taught at the Faculty and the Challis Chair of International Law demonstrates the commitment of the Faculty to both teaching and scholarship in the area.
+A number of prominent international lawyers have taught at the School and the Challis Chair of International Law demonstrates the commitment of the School to both teaching and scholarship in the area.
 For further information, please refer to the Our People section of the website.